Healthy Home Guide: 10 Wellbeing Tips for UK Living

 Close-up of a digital hygrometer showing a healthy humidity level

-3. Optimise Your Thermal Comfort: Banishing the Cold
+3. Optimise Your Thermal Comfort

-Living in a cold home isn’t just uncomfortable; it stresses the cardiovascular system and weakens our immunity.
+Living in a cold home isn’t just uncomfortable; it stresses the cardiovascular system and weakens immunity.
 Keeping your home consistently warm—but not overheated—is key.

-4. Rethink Your Heating: Efficient and Clean
+4. Rethink Your Heating

 Modern underfloor heating installation in a living room

-5. Harness the Power of Light: Syncing Your Circadian Rhythm
+5. Harness the Power of Light

 • Maximise Natural Light: Keep windows clear of heavy clutter.
-Place mirrors opposite windows to bounce natural light deeper into the room.
+Place mirrors opposite windows to bounce light deeper into the room.

 Living room with layered lighting floor lamps and table lamps